Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 ### Environment Variables

-Before proceeding further, configure these environment variables:
+Before deploying, set the following environment variables:

 * `ORIGIN_RPC` — RPC URL for the origin chain, (see [Chainlist](https://chainlist.org)).
-* `ORIGIN_CHAIN_ID` — ID of the origin blockchain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#mainnet-chains)).
+* `ORIGIN_CHAIN_ID` — ID of the origin chain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#mainnet-chains)).
 * `ORIGIN_PRIVATE_KEY` — Private key for signing transactions on the origin chain.
 * `DESTINATION_RPC` — RPC URL for the destination chain, (see [Chainlist](https://chainlist.org)).
-* `DESTINATION_CHAIN_ID` — ID of the destination blockchain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#mainnet-chains)).
+* `DESTINATION_CHAIN_ID` — ID of the destination chain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#mainnet-chains)).
 * `DESTINATION_PRIVATE_KEY` — Private key for signing transactions on the destination chain.
-* `REACTIVE_RPC` — RPC URL for the Reactive Network (see [Reactive Docs](https://dev.reactive.network/reactive-mainnet)).
+* `REACTIVE_RPC` — RPC URL for Reactive Network (see [Reactive Docs](https://dev.reactive.network/reactive-mainnet)).
-* `REACTIVE_PRIVATE_KEY` — Private key for signing transactions on the Reactive Network.
+* `REACTIVE_PRIVATE_KEY` — Private key for signing transactions on Reactive Network.
-* `DESTINATION_CALLBACK_PROXY_ADDR` — The service address on the destination chain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#callback-proxy-address)).
+* `DESTINATION_CALLBACK_PROXY_ADDR` — The callback proxy address on the destination chain (see [Reactive Docs](https://dev.reactive.network/origins-and-destinations#callback-proxy-address)).

-> ℹ️ **Reactive Faucet on Ethereum Sepolia**
+> ℹ️ **Reactive faucet on Ethereum Sepolia**
 >
-> To receive testnet REACT, send SepETH to the Reactive faucet contract on Ethereum Sepolia: `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
-The factor is 1/100, meaning you get 100 REACT for every 1 SepETH sent.
+> To receive testnet REACT, send SepETH to the Reactive faucet on Ethereum Sepolia: `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
+The exchange rate is 100 REACT per 1 SepETH.
+Do not send more than 5 SepETH in a single transaction as any excess is lost.
->
-> **Important**: Do not send more than 5 SepETH per request, as doing so will cause you to lose the excess amount without receiving any additional REACT.
-The maximum that should be sent in a single transaction is 5 SepETH, which will yield 500 REACT.

 > ⚠️ **Broadcast Error**
 >
-> If you see the following message: `error: unexpected argument '--broadcast' found`, it means your Foundry version (or local setup) does not support the `--broadcast` flag for `forge create`.
-Simply remove `--broadcast` from your command and re-run it.
+> If you see `error: unexpected argument '--broadcast' found`, your Foundry version does not support the `--broadcast` flag for `forge create`.
+Remove it from the command and re-run.

 ### Step 1 — Origin Contract

-Deploy the `BasicDemoL1Contract` contract and assign the `Deployed to` address from the response to `ORIGIN_ADDR`.
+Deploy `BasicDemoL1Contract` and save the `Deployed to` address as `ORIGIN_ADDR`.

 ```bash
 forge create --broadcast --rpc-url $ORIGIN_RPC --private-key $ORIGIN_PRIVATE_KEY src/demos/basic/BasicDemoL1Contract.sol:BasicDemoL1Contract